-Telecom Backup Power revenues of \$0.6 million declined (\$2.3) million, or (79%), due to a significant decline in shipments of methanol-based and hydrogen-based backup power systems combined with a significant decline in shipments of hydrogen-based backup power stacks.
-New customer deployments of Telecom Backup Power system and stack solutions continued to be negatively impacted by the relatively long, protracted sales cycle that includes additional time required for qualification, onsite testing, field trialing and certification, as well as by our plan to address product quality issues in 2014.
+Telecom Backup Power revenues of \$0.5 million decreased (\$4.0) million, or (88%), due to a significant decline in shipments of methanol-based backup power systems and hydrogen-based backup power stacks.
+New customer deployments of Telecom Backup Power system and stack solutions also continued to be negatively impacted by the relatively long, protracted sales cycle that includes additional time required for qualification, onsite testing, field trialing and certification, as well as by our ongoing actions to address certain product quality issues discovered in 2014.